Olical/conjure/README.md

 ## Autocompletion

 [Deoplete][] will work out of the box to provide fully asynchronous completion as you type.
-You will probably want to configure it to pop up more often using a snippet I first saw in the [async-clj-omni][] repository.
+You will probably want to configure it to pop up more often using a snippet I found in the [async-clj-omni][] repository.

 ```viml
 call deoplete#custom#option('keyword_patterns', {'clojure': '[\w!$%&+/:<=>?@^_~-.#]'})